Reminders

 Consecutive failures

 Section titled “Consecutive failures”After 5 failed executions in a row, the reminder is disabled and a ReminderAutoDisabled critical alert fires via your notification webhooks.
 A single successful execution resets the failure counter.
+Check the streak any time with netclaw reminder status <id>, and see Failure visibility for how failures reach you before the reminder disables.

 Fix the underlying issue (usually a missing Slack channel or invalid delivery target), then re-enable: